 Boxwood also has precious cultural significance.
 In the Ibusuki region, when a girl was born, her relatives planted a boxwood tree to grow alongside her.
 When the girl got married, combs and furniture for her new household were made from the same tree.
 Every twenty years boxwood combs are sent to the Ise Shrine in Japan, where they are ritually burned in sacrifice to the sun goddess Amaterasu.

 Oil extracted from gettou leaves is rich in antioxidants like polyphenol, which helps compound collagen for smooth, noticeably soft skin.
-Gettou leaves also contain natural antibacterial and anti-inflammatory properties to prevent acne, hydrate the skin, and soften wrinkles.
+Gettou leaves also contain natural antibacterial and anti-inflammatory properties that prevent acne, hydrate the skin, and soften wrinkles.

 Hinoki is rich in naturally antibacterial compounds like phytoncide, which is said to help soothe the mind.
 Its oil is commonly used as a calming fragrance and natural hair-growing agent.